Resources for Trumpet Players

 Serious Young Players

-Intermediate-Advanced Players - common audition pieces for states
+Intermediate-Advanced Players -common audition pieces for state band/orchestra

 Collegiate Players and Beyond